 “But why would someone eat the soldiers?”
 I was still confused.

 “There used to be a post there at the top until about a few years ago.
-All the high mountain passes have posts and so did Baralacha La but the post here was the toughest one because of heavy snow fall at the top.
+All the high mountain passes have military posts and so did Baralacha La.
+But the post here was the toughest one because of heavy snowfall at the pass.
 In winter, it was almost impossible to get to the post for months so soldiers used to stockpile their rations.”

-“Yes but Baralacha La was different” He continued, “At other posts it is still possible to clear the snow and reach the top and that is how we keep the roads here open in winter for the military but the post at Baralacha La used to remain cut off for weeks and the only way to contact the soldiers was on the radio”
+“Yes, but Baralacha La was different” He continued, “At other posts, it is still possible to clear the snow and reach the top.
+That is how we keep the roads here open in winter, for the military.
+But the post at Baralacha La used to remain cut off for weeks and the only way to contact the soldiers was over the radio”

 “Ok” Now I really wanted to know where it was going.

 “One winter, there were three soldiers posted at the top of the Pass; right where this Shaheed Sainik Bhawan now is.
 In the months of January and February that year, the weather was really terrible.
 They said that it was the heaviest snowfall ever recorded.